reefactor/brainfood_reference/startup_playbook.md

 Why start a startup?
 Because early design decisions have the greatest impact.

 ### Success Formula

 ProbabilityOfSuccess = idea * execution * timing * luck

+Do the work to **make sure you are building a product that people will actually find valuable**.

 ### Team